 In the private zone of the apartment, a hundred feet white oak wall conceals room doors, storage units, and built-in appliances, becoming a feature that enhances the linearity of space and reduces visual clutter.

 Materials from the architectural elements of the house are continued in the custom-made furniture pieces.
 Natural light streaming in through the glass facade is complemented by the soft glow of translucent banana leaf lighting fixtures.
 Together, the carefully selected minimal furniture, light fixtures, and artworks bind the spaces together and provide a sense of continuity and harmony.
 It is a calm, minimal oasis that creates an island of repose.

 The interior spaces of the house were designed to enhance the feeling of luxury by using a neutral color palette.
-A combination of subtle shades of grey in the marble flooring, plastered walls, fabrics, and upholstery were used as a backdrop, while white walls and ceiling helped to create a sense of calm.
+A combination of subtle shades of grey in the marble flooring, plastered walls, fabrics, and upholstery was used as a backdrop, while white walls and ceiling helped to create a sense of calm.
 Natural elements such as white oak veneer and fluted panels on wooden elements were added to bring warmth to the space.

 To add a touch of personality, contemporary artworks, and artifacts were used sparingly in shades of rust-brown and pale pink.
 Overall, these design choices helped to create a cohesive atmosphere throughout the home.